-The majority of funds available on InvestNow are PIEs.
+Most funds available on InvestNow are PIEs, including all funds on the InvestNow KiwiSaver Scheme.
 When you invest in an unlisted PIE, InvestNow will pay tax on income attributed to you by the PIE during the tax year, at your nominated Prescribed Investor Rate (PIR), less any attributed tax credits.
 Provided that tax has been deducted at the correct PIR, this is a final tax (note that the situation may differ for trusts or companies).
 Distributions (dividends) paid by unlisted PIEs are excluded income and do not need to be included in your tax return.

 PIE tax is deducted either when you sell units in a PIE fund, or after March 31 each year - if you do not have enough cash in your InvestNow account, we will sell units in your largest holding to cover it.
-If the amount of PIE tax credits attributed to you is higher than the tax amount, you would receive a PIE tax refund.
-A PIE Tax Certificate will be made available for you to download from the My Documents page in the InvestNow portal.
+If the amount of PIE tax credits attributed to you is higher than the tax amount, you will receive a PIE tax refund.
+A PIE Tax Certificate will be made available for you to download from the My Documents page in the InvestNow portal in May.